 Once you have a curation strategy in place, you’ll need a talent-friendly platform such as MBO Connect® to ensure easy access to talent.
-MBO Connect allows organizations to quickly and compliantly directly source from their Preferred Talent Network.
+MBO Connect allows organizations to engage skilled independent contractors for consulting jobs.

 Should you have any questions about MBO Connect or building your own Preferred Talent Network, we’re always here for you.

 Dustin Talley, Director of Solution Design, serves as a consultant to MBO Partners Enterprise clients and assists them in designing and deploying their direct sourcing strategy.
 Interested in learning more about leveraging tools and resources to build/enhance your enterprise’s Preferred Talent Network?
-Explore MBO Connect™, the new face of direct talent sourcing today.
+Explore MBO Connect® to engage top-notch talent for consulting jobs with your company.